ISDN (album)

-ISDN is an album by the electronic music duo the Future Sound of London.
+ISDN is an album by the electronic music duo the Future Sound of London (FSOL).
 It was released in two different versions in 1994 and 1995 through Virgin Records.
-The music is edited together from various live broadcasts that the band had transmitted to radio stations all over the world using ISDN networking, a new technology at the time.
-Its first release in December 1994 entered the CIN's Dance Albums Chart at no. 1.
+The music is edited together from various live broadcasts that the band had transmitted to radio stations all over the world using an Integrated Services Digital Network (ISDN), a new technology at the time.
+Its first release in December 1994 entered the Chart Information Network's (CIN) Dance Albums Chart at no. 1.
 The band repeated the format in 1997 with the limited edition ISDN Show, another live album of ISDN broadcasts.